-According to the Insurance Information Institute, there are four types of insurance that nearly every business owner should have:
+There are several types of business insurance that nearly every business should consider, including:

 - Property insurance.

 - Liability insurance.

 - Business vehicle insurance.